What I Don't Like About iOS

 In the beginning there was Netscape (though there were lesser known browsers before that).
 Then, seeing the opportunity ...

 I’ve had a lot of phones over the years.
-Since 2005 they’re all been ‘smart' So, despite not wanting to swit...
+Since 2005 they’ve all been smartphones.
+My first smartphone was an...

 A personal response from Stefan Meyer-Kahlen